 If determined to be academically admissible, the student will need to submit a Dual Enrollment Authorization Form.
 This form will be sent to the student and must be completed by the high school and returned to UCF.View Dual Enrollment Admissions Requirements

-Students interested in dual enrollment (part-time enrollment) or early admission (full-time enrollment) prior to high school graduation must meet the following academic qualifications:
+Students interested in dual enrollment (part-time enrollment) or early admission (full-time enrollment) prior to high school graduation must meet or exceed the following academic qualifications:

 If a student meets or exceeds these qualifications, then he/she can be considered for admission.
 The undergraduate application should be completed through our website.
 All required official academic transcripts and/or test scores should be sent to the Office of Undergraduate Admissions.
-An application fee is not required for dual enrollment (part-time enrollment) applicants.
+An application fee is not required for dual enrollment or early admission applicants.